Vertical MIG Welding for Beginners: Settings and Examples

 - When the metals have coatings or dirt, for example, galvanization, mill scale, rust, grease, oil, etc.

 The most common areas for lack of fusion are:

 - Between the beads of multipass welds.

 In severe cases, lack of fusion can affect the entire joint, resulting in a bead that will superficially stick to the metal.
 As a result, the joint can fail with the lowest load, even by hand.
-This is more common in downhill welding.
+This is more common in downhill.

 When to prefer uphill

 To avoid the short-arc fusion problems, it’s always best to MIG weld uphill.
-Because you push the torch upwards but the gravity pulls down the puddle, the joint is exposed to the arc and melts faster for deeper penetration.
+When you push the torch upwards, gravity pulls down the puddle.
+As a result, the joint is exposed to the arc and melts faster for deeper penetration.
 You also have better visibility to observe how the puddle behaves.